theupdateframework/taps/tap11.md

 # Abstract

-This TAP documents the release schedule for the pre-release of TUF.
+This TAP documents the release schedule for the pre-release versions of TUF (i.e., distributions that match the `0.X.Y` distribution identifier.

-The distribution version scheme of the TUF project follows the (major.minor.micro) format.
-Pre-releases have a `major` number of 0.
-The `minor` and `micro` segments can vary.
+Note: The distribution version scheme of the project follows the (major.minor.micro) format.
+Pre-releases of the project have a fixed `major` number of 0, but the `minor` and `micro` segments can vary.

 # Release Manager
 Vladimir Diaz <vladimir.v.diaz@gmail.com, @vladimir-v-diaz>